openxla/xla/README.md

 efficient optimization and deployment of ML models from most major frameworks to any hardware backend notably CPUs, GPUs, and ML ASICs.

+> **Warning** This repo is currently being migrated from TensorFlow.
+Until the
+> migration is complete, this repo will not be accepting PRs

 It is currently in the process of being created from the code currently inside [tensorflow](https://github.com/tensorflow/tensorflow/tree/e2009cbe954b5c7644eecd77243cd4dfee14ff8d/tensorflow/compiler/xla), under the